Archives

 Collapse

-of the Calypso Mischke comes back from break with an old John
+the Calypso Mischke comes back from break with an

-Denver tune.
-What makes it interesting is the narration Mischke
+old John Denver tune.
+What makes it interesting is the

 Do

-You Know Where Your Kids Are?
-Here's hoping that they're somewhere
+Know Where Your Kids Are?
+Here's hoping that they're

 JFK

-Assassination -- SOLVED!
-A newly discovered home movie sheds
+-- SOLVED!
+A newly discovered home movie sheds some

 Lesbian